-“Aw, seven years ago!”
+“Aw, nine years ago!”
 I exclaimed, looking up from my phone.
 “Facebook Memories just showed me your first day at ‘big’ school.
 You were so cute!
 Got to share that,” I smiled happily in the face of my daughter’s icy glare.
 Just one more example of how we parents so often fail to follow our own advice…

 1Don’t post embarrassing stuff on social media